Q3hr/Blackout-2.4/README.md

 - Causes confusion and network discovery disruption
 - Tests client-side SSID handling and UI performance

+#### Rickroll Payload Attack
+Demonstrates the flooding of the wireless environment:
+- Displays the SSIDs of Wi-Fi with the popular prank song

 ### 📡 Bluetooth Low Energy Attacks

 #### BLE Spam Attack